-Key Questions: LTC Insurance Life Insurance with a Chronic Illness Rider Linked Life/ LTCI Insurance Life Insurance with a Terminal Illness Rider 1 Will you need money to meet chronic illness or cognitive impairment expenses if they occur? \checkmark \checkmark \checkmark \checkmark 2 Requires proof of insurability to qualify. \checkmark \checkmark 3 Do you intend to pay premiums consistently to avoid a lapse in coverage? \checkmark \checkmark \checkmark \checkmark 4 Are you looking for a product with income tax free death benefit or long term care payouts (if structured correctly)? \checkmark \checkmark \checkmark 5 If you never need long term care benefits or use only a portion of them, would you like your premiums to instead be put towards a death benefit payout, rather than a "use it or lose it" methodology? ✓ ✓ \checkmark 6 Are you okay with a waiting period before coverage kicks in after meeting your contract eligibility specifications? \checkmark \checkmark \checkmark 7 If you need long term care services, would you prefer your life insurance death benefit to be accelerated and used to pay you first, followed by an extension of benefits? ~ 8 If you need long term care, would you prefer your life insurance death benefit to be accelerated, with no additional coverage beyond the death benefit? \checkmark \checkmark 9 Would you like your policy to allow for customization with premiums based on the benetit level and/or options selected, rather than solely being based upon the death benefit? \checkmark \checkmark 10 Would you be comfortable only receiving a finite stream of benefit payments based on the death benefit that last a predetermined, fixed amount of time? \checkmark \checkmark 11 Would you like protection from policy cost increases in the future? \checkmark
+Pertains To: LTC Insurance Life Insurance with a Chronic Illness Rider Linked Life/ LTCI Insurance Life Insurance with a Terminal Illness Rider 1 Will you need money to meet chronic illness or cognitive impairment expenses if they occur? ✓ √ √ √ 2 Requires proof of insurability to qualify.
+3 Do you intend to pay premiums consistently to avoid a lapse in coverage? \checkmark 4 Benefits are generally received income tax free.
+If you never need long term care benefits or use only a portion of them, 5 would you like your premiums to instead be put towards a death benefit payout, rather than a "use it or lose it" methodology? √ √ √ Are you okay with a waiting period 6 before coverage kicks in after meeting your contract eligibility specifications? √ ✓ V If you need long term care services, would you prefer your life insurance 7 death benefit to be accelerated and used to pay you first, followed by an extension of benefits? ' If you need long term care, would you / . / 8 prefer your life insurance death benefit to be accelerated, with no additional coverage beyond the death benefit? ✓ • 9 Would you like your policy to allow for customization with premiums based on the benefit level and/or options selected, rather than solely being based upon the death benefit? √ V 10 Would you be comfortable only receiving a finite stream of benefit payments based on the death benefit that last a predetermined, fixed amount of time? ✓ ✓ 11 Would you like protection from policy cost increases in the future? √